strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 Poof!
 These issues entirely disappear with MirrorMaker 2.0.
 Instead, we get simplicity and sophistication through the `MirrorCheckpointConnector`.

-`MirrorCheckpointConnector`
-: `MirrorCheckpointConnector` tracks and maps offsets for consumer groups using an _offset sync_ topic and _checkpoint_ topic.
+`MirrorCheckpointConnector` tracks and maps offsets for consumer groups using an _offset sync_ topic and _checkpoint_ topic.
-: The _offset sync_ topic maps the source and target offsets for replicated topic partitions from record metadata.
+The _offset sync_ topic maps the source and target offsets for replicated topic partitions from record metadata.
-: A _checkpoint_ is emitted from each source cluster and replicated in the target cluster through the _checkpoint_ topic.
+A _checkpoint_ is emitted from each source cluster and replicated in the target cluster through the _checkpoint_ topic.
-: The _checkpoint_ topic maps the last committed offset in the source and target cluster for replicated topic partitions in each consumer group.
+The _checkpoint_ topic maps the last committed offset in the source and target cluster for replicated topic partitions in each consumer group.

 ### Checking the connection

 The old way of checking that MirrorMaker was working was by using standard Kubernetes _healthcheck_ probes to know when MirrorMaker can accept traffic and when it needs a restart.
 MirrorMaker 2.0 periodically checks on the connection through its dedicated `MirrorHeartbeatConnector`.

-`MirrorHeartbeatConnector`
-: `MirrorHeartbeatConnector` periodically checks connectivity between clusters using the _heartbeat_ topic.
+`MirrorHeartbeatConnector` periodically checks connectivity between clusters using the _heartbeat_ topic.
-: A _heartbeat_ is emitted from each source cluster and replicated in the target cluster through the _heartbeat_ topic.
+A _heartbeat_ is emitted from each source cluster and replicated in the target cluster through the _heartbeat_ topic.
-: The _heartbeat_ topic is used to check that the source cluster is available and the clusters are connected.
+The _heartbeat_ topic is used to check that the source cluster is available and the clusters are connected.

 ### Unleashing MirrorMaker 2.0

 Okay, so let's look at how you might approach the configuration of a MirrorMaker 2.0 deployment with the `KafkaMirrorMaker2` resource.

-When you define your MirrorMaker 2.0 configuration to set up a connection, you specify the _Source Kafka cluster_ and _target Kafka cluster_, and the bootstrap servers for connection.
+When you define your MirrorMaker 2.0 configuration to set up a connection, you specify the `sourceCluster` and `targetCluster`, and the `bootstrapServers` for connection.

 If you're sticking with defaults, you don't need to specify much more.
 Here's a minimum configuration for MirrorMaker 2.0: